-Recorded on an iPhone during the summer of 2019, the video depicts an influx of sargassum algae accumulating on the coast of St. Philip, Barbados.
+This video explores the visual politics of environmental change.
+Recorded using an iPhone, it depicts the accumulation of sargassum algae on the coast of St. Philip, Barbados, in the summer of 2019.
 Producing dense mats spanning upwards of 5.5 miles and consisting of over 20 million metric tons of biomass, sargassum has been migrating from West Africa across the Atlantic to the Caribbean Sea and the Gulf of Mexico.
 The seaweed bloom, linked to deforestation and the use of fertilizers, has been known to trap turtles, choke coral and seagrasses, and release hydrogen sulfide in large quantities.
-The piece seeks to consider the visual politics of ecological change, exploring the relationship between the low-resolution landscape and image.
+The video's ever-changing coloration considers the relationship between the low-resolution image to the ambience of environmental decline.